“I wonder …”

 How would you finish this sentence?

 Gwen Tuinman is a novelist, born and raised in rural southern Ontario.
-Fascinated by the landscape of human tenacity, she tells stories about people navigating the social restrictions of their era.
+Fascinated by the landscape of human tenacity, she writes about people navigating the social restrictions of their era.
 Her storytelling is influenced by an interest in bygone days.
-Gwen lives in Whitby with her husband.
+She lives in the Kawartha Lakes region with her husband.
+Gwen is the author of UNREST (Random House Canada), a 19th-century historical adventure novel.

 April 17, 2014 at 8:10 am